TeagrinForde/Let-s-Tech-About-it-MVC-Blog-V14.0.1/README.md

   ## Usage

   Once dependencies and database is installed, run ```node server.js``` in the terminal and click on the link provided.
-You can also visit the site directly by using the link:  https://teagrinforde.github.io/Lets-Tech-About-it-MVC-Blog-V14.0.1/
+You can also visit the site directly by using the link:  https://teagrinforde.github.io/Lets-Tech-About-it-MVC-Blog-V14.0.1/ or deployed in heroku at https://aqueous-dawn-74635.herokuapp.com/ .

   ## Contribution Guidelines